 My electronic travel-blogging and photography gear is, by far, the heaviest part of my setup which often even makes me consider carrying that extra t-shirt.
 But then again, my travel photography gear is the most important thing for me, particularly when I am away for long.
 It keeps content on my blog going.

-Here’s the overview of the photo editing tools and software I use and the travel photography equipment like camera, tripod and other stuff I use for producing to backing up my images while on the go.
-Here’s a quick overview of my photo-blogging equipment:
+Here’s the overview of the photo editing software I use and the travel photography equipment like camera, tripod and other stuff I use for producing to backing up my images while on the go.

 Before I had Sony I always wondered how a mirrorless camera can compete with a traditional DSLR but trust me with all the truth in me, a mirrorless works just as efficiently as a DSLR does, with the added perk of a compact size.
 Sony Alpha series moreover offers the fastest autofocus than any other camera series making it perfect for travel bloggers.
 It has inbuilt wifi and NFC making it easier to share photos and do a lot more than you can imagine.
 I cannot, at least in the near future, can think of switching to any other camera brand.

 One Plus 6 Camera Phone: Not sure if it’s just ‘one plus 6’, I like calling it ‘one plus 6 camera phone’ because that’s what it is: a camera phone.
 Since I’ve got it, I’ve been often leaving my other cameras behind — particularly if I am not clicking pictures for a paid assignment and just click with my one plus 6.
 It gives you amazing bokeh effect, optical image stabilization, face clearing for better selfies and even slow-mo recording at 480 fps.
 There’s nothing more one can ask for, from a 30k device that gives you all that on top of using it as a mobile.